ballerkobe808/invest/README.md

 ## Growing in this space and as a person

+The richest people in the world look for and build networks;
+everyone else looks for work.

 1. Build your team

    - Inner Circle - mentors/peers - more exp and success than you and willing to help/guide you - board of directors or millionaire masterminds - will help or connect u, could be support circle too - touch them once a month